 Brian LePort has been taking a look at the pros and cons of blogging as a student.
-In his latest post, he explores the idea that blogging can actually hinder the possibility of getting into PhD programs, or, in the case of professors, of getting tenure.
+In his latest post, drugstore he explores the idea that blogging can actually hinder the possibility of getting into PhD programs, cheap or, advice in the case of professors, of getting tenure.
 Anything we do online is open to scrutiny, whether it be from potential employers or schools.

 I think part of comes down to the motivation behind the blog.
 Do you blog as a means of self-promotion?
 Do you blog as a way to gripe and complain about your program?
 Do you blog because you are opinionated and have to comment on absolutely everything?
 Or is the blog a way to build community, practice writing and enter into a wider discussion?